-i.
-Judicial Court Appeal
+(f) Judicial Court Appeal

-i.
-A candidate may contest an election no sooner than after the announcement of unofficial results, and later than forty-eight (48) hours after the unofficial results are posted by filing an appeal with the Judicial Court stating the basis on which the election is contested.
+(1) A candidate may contest an election no sooner than after the announcement of unofficial results, and later than forty-eight (48) hours after the unofficial results are posted by filing an appeal with the Judicial Court stating the basis on which the election is contested.

-- In any appeal concerning election fines, disqualifications, or the improper application of these Regulations, the defendant shall be the Election Commissioner. - ii.
-In any appeal challenging the constitutionality of any of these Regulations, the defendant shall be the Student Senate. - iii.
+In any appeal concerning election fines, disqualifications, or the improper application of these Regulations, the defendant shall be the Election Commissioner.
+In any appeal challenging the constitutionality of any of these Regulations, the defendant shall be the Student Senate.
 In any appeal that would change the outcome of a race, the defendant shall be the winning candidate in that race who would lose his or her status as the winner if the appeal were decided in favor of the plaintiff.
+The plaintiff may be required to name any or all of these parties as defendants under this rule depending on the circumstances of the appeal.